G4Vi/MHFS/README.md

 ## Build

-emscripten is required to build wasm.  `cd drflac_wasm && perl build_cache.pl && cd .. && make -j4`
+emscripten is required to build wasm.  `make -j4`

 ## Run